mikedilger/mosaic-spec/docs/rationale.md

 HTTP has a lot of baggage.
 WebSockets layers on top of that.

-What we really need is size-unrestricted datagrams within TLS.
+What we fundamentally need is size-unrestricted datagrams within TLS.
 QUIC gives us that if we do our own framing within a QUIC stream.

 QUIC is widely deployed due to its use in HTTP 1.3.
 QUIC is also much